 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-This is a scoping project forming part of our Eleventh Programme of law reform.
+This scoping project formed part of our Eleventh Programme of law reform.

 On consultation, there was broad agreement that reform of the law was necessary, with Lord Chief Justice of England and Wales, the Rt Hon the Lord Thomas of Cwmgiedd, saying that: